The Great Waiting Game

 Always remember, the vast majority of people find child care eventually and by starting your research and groundwork early you will maximise your chances of securing a spot where and when you need it.

-- Start your planning early, putting your child's name on a wait list at least 12 months before you need care will maximise your chances of securing a spot where you want it when you need it.
+- Start your planning early, putting your child's name on a wait list at least 12 months before you need care will maximise your chances of securing a spot where you want it and when you need it.

 - If you know you definitely need a spot for your child by a certain age then ensure you are on multiple wait lists.